wavebyrd/great_expectations/docs/docusaurus/docs/cloud/deploy/deploy_gx_agent.md

 7. Copy the value in the **Organization ID** field into the temporary file with your user access token and then save the file.

 8. Optional.
-If you want to use [ExpectAI](/cloud/overview/accelerating_test_coverage.md#expectai), go to your OpenAI dashboard’s [API keys](https://platform.openai.com/api-keys) page, create a new secret key with **Restricted** permissions that grant **Model capabilities: Write**, copy the secret key value into the temporary file with your GX credentials, and then save the file.
+If you want to use [ExpectAI](/cloud/overview/accelerating_test_coverage.md#expectai), go to your OpenAI dashboard’s [API keys](https://platform.openai.com/api-keys) page, create a new secret key with **Restricted** permissions that grant **Model capabilities: Request**, copy the secret key value into the temporary file with your GX credentials, and then save the file.

 9. [Deploy the GX Agent](#deploy-the-gx-agent).